itdeptjamiat/echoreads-frontend/RULES.md

 - **expo-secure-store** for storing JWTs and user prefs
 - **expo-localization** for i18n and language support
 - **Moti** or **Reanimated v3** for animations and transitions
+- **react-native-webview** for embedded web content and payment processing

 ---